-More information on our business and how we operate can be found in our Annual Report www.sunnyfield.org.au/about/publications/
+More information on our business and how we operate can be found in our Annual Report on our website.

 Governance structure

 Sunnyfield's Board is responsible for, among other things, maintaining a risk management framework across Sunnyfield.

 The Audit, Finance & Risk (AFR) Committee is a Board Committee which assists the Board in discharging its responsibilities relating to: